-Sparkling Wine vs Champagne – What’s the Difference?
+Sparkling Wine vs. Champagne: What’s the Difference?

-Crafting Champagne in France
+- Crafting Champagne

-Once the grapes have been picked and undergo an initial pressing, additional sugar and yeast is added to the mix to further enact fermentation.
+Once the grapes have been picked and undergo an initial pressing, additional sugar and yeast are added to the mix to further enact fermentation.
 This is done in compact tanks that allow for no exposure to the outside environment.
-As the sugar and yeast digests the tart wine mixture, the organisms release carbon dioxide as a byproduct.
+As the yeast digests the tart wine mixture, the organisms release carbon dioxide as a byproduct.
 Once released, carbon dioxide can’t escape the tanks, thus carbonating the mixture inside and further pressurizing the enclosed environment.

 Secondary Fermentation & Aging